ybanens/ybanens.github.io/_talks/2026-06-23-resbaz-obsidian.md

 ## Creating a theme out of codes

 Once you have a suffucuent number of codes, certain themes might start to emerge.
-It's time to create your first theme.
+It's time to [create your first theme](https://ybanens.github.io/talks/resbaz-obsidian/theme)

 We will also go over this together in the workshop.